 The [Batch mode] button allows you to convert an entire folder of songs to MIDI files with a single command and choose the resultant file names to be based on either the file name or the song title name.

 MIDI File Options

 Click on the [Options] button to open the MIDI File Options dialog.
 This is where you set MIDI file options.

-Include Patch Changes in MIDI files will include the patch (instrument) changes.
+Include patch changes will include the patch (instrument) changes.